Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Related Work

 \textbf{Library Vulnerability Exploits.} A primary objective of our study is to construct a vulnerability exploit dataset.
 To this end, we first examine existing datasets in prior research~\cite{Dai2021Exploit,Yang2023oneday,zirui2024exploiting,gao2025exploit,chen2025mitigation,Wu2024Vision}.
-Dai et al.~\cite{Dai2021Exploit} collected 30 real-world CVEs spanning 470 software versions and evaluated the reliability of each exploit input by verifying whether the vulnerability report included an exploit input, relevant configurations, and a triggering method.
+Dai et al.~\cite{Dai2021Exploit} collected 30 real-world CVEs spanning 470 software versions and evaluated the reliability of each exploit input.
 However, the CVEs were randomly selected, which reduced the transparency.
 A similar limitation is observed in the dataset constructed by Yang et al. ~\cite{Yang2023oneday}.
-Although Chen et al.~\cite{zirui2024exploiting}, Gao et al.~\cite{gao2025exploit} constructed datasets targeting Java library vulnerabilities, they did not disclose the details of their data collection processes, thus compromising the transparency of dataset coverage.
-Wu et al.~\cite{Wu2024Vision} constructed a dataset covering 102 CVEs and their affected versions.
-However, their dataset contains fixed verification tests rather than exploits.
+Although Chen et al.~\cite{zirui2024exploiting} constructed datasets targeting Java library vulnerabilities, they did not disclose the details of the data collection processes, thus compromising the transparency of the coverage.
+The dataset of Wu et al.~\cite{Wu2024Vision} contains fixed verification tests rather than exploits in their dataset.

 \textbf{Vulnerability Knowledge Enhancement.}Researchers have extensively analyzed the inconsistency of CVSS scores~\cite{Anwar2022CVSS, Croft2022CVSS, wunder2024shedding} and developed predictive models for exploitability ~\cite{Chen2019exploit, miranda2023patch}.
 Beyond assessment, accurate localization of vulnerabilities is critical.
 Significant efforts have been dedicated to automated patch identification ~\cite{Nguyen2022Commit,Sabetta2024fix, Tan2021fix, Xu2022Patch}, affected library identification~\cite{Wu2024SCA, chen2020automated, chen2025identifying}, and vulnerable version assessment~\cite{Wu2024Vision, Shi2023Web, He2024Logs, Bao2022Vszz}.